FAQ - Pet Dental Care

 • With extractions: 1.5-2 hours

-Your pet can usually go home the same day, in the late afternoon.
+Your pet can typically go home the same day, usually by late afternoon.

 How often does my pet need a dental cleaning?